Evgenk2020/wort_agar_solution/readme.md

 # Wort nutrition medium dilution
-Lab utility for determining the concentration of a wort agar medium solution Run it with specified keys
+Lab utility for determining the concentration of a wort agar medium solution<br>
+Run it with specified keys

 ```